gtemplin/Senior-Design-Testing-Folder/README.md

 ### Raspberry Pi SSH Login
 - admin@134.68.225.201
 - password = admin
+- On windows powershell, use this command to reset the host ssh connection: ssh-keygen -R 134.68.225.201

 ### Some Docker Notes
 - Docker initially requires sudo access